imane-bouabidi/imane-bouabidi/README.md

 ## 🧭 About Me
 - 🎓 **Student at YouCode**, sharpening my skills in software development and project management.
-- 💡 Always curious, always learning—currently diving into **Java 8**, **Spring Boot**, and **Functional Programming**.
+- 💡 Always curious, always learning—currently diving into **Java**, **Spring Boot**, and **Functional Programming**.
 - 🌍 From Morocco, with a keen interest in global trends and innovation.
-- 💼 Interested in building tools that matter, with a dream of contributing internationally (hello, South Korea! 🇰🇷).
+- 💼 Interested in building tools that matter, with a dream of contributing internationally.

 ---